MBK 1-Skewer Sode

 The next step was to bend the upper horizontal spar to give it the same dihedral angle as the lower spar.
-After re-launching the Sode from where it lay on the weed-infested grass, it was immediately clear that the tip-stalling problem had largely gone away.
+After relaunching the sode from where it lay on the weed-infested grass, it was immediately clear that the tip stalling problem had largely gone away.
 Yahoo!
 However ... as gusts hit the kite from time to time, it would still loop tightly to one side.
-The classic symptom of 'not enough tail'.
+That's the classic symptom of "not enough tail."

 The original kite was done in clear plastic, and had a single, rather long tail.

-So, the little Sode was now utterly reliable, rising and falling slowly in response to changes in wind strength.
-Long tail streaming behind, snaking gently in the breeze.
-My small son and I just left it for a while, tied up to a small tree-trunk on the opposite side of the reserve.
-At this point we had 60 meters (200 feet) of 20 pound line out.
+So, the little sode was now utterly reliable, rising and falling slowly in response to changes in wind strength.
+Its long tail streamed behind, snaking gently in the breeze.
+My small son and I just left it for a while, tied up to a small tree trunk on the opposite side of the reserve.
+At this point we had 60 meters (200 feet) of 20-pound line out.
 Hence, the kite was at around 150 feet altitude.

-A man stopped to watch, craning his neck to spot the tiny, high-flying craft.
+A man stopped to watch, craning his neck to spot the tiny high-flying craft.
 He must have stood there for at least 10 minutes.
-A Sode has 'wings' you know!
+A sode has "wings" you know!
 At another time, a number of fast small birds flew around the kite, checking it out.
-One or 2 of the braver birds took passes at the kite, rocketing past it very close.
+One or two of the braver birds took passes at the kite, rocketing past it very close.

-Eventually we had the line out to 90 meters, which is starting to be a bit heavy for this small-area kite.
+Eventually, we had the line out to 90 meters (300 feet), which is starting to be a bit heavy for this small-area kite.
 But it coped well, straining away in the moderate breeze.